Quinault Indian Nation: Government

-Enrollment to the Quinault Indian Tribe requires a minimum blood quantum of one-fourth of any combination of the seven member tribes.
+Enrollment to the Quinault Indian Tribe requires that an individual be descended from at least one of the Nation's seven tribes (Quinault, Queets, Quileute, Hoh, Chehalis, Cowlitz, and Chinook) and meet all other constitutional eligibility criteria for Quinault Nation membership.
 Persons who are direct descendants of members but have less than one-fourth blood quantum can apply to be formally adopted into the tribe.

 Language

 English is commonly spoken by the tribe.
 Formerly tribal members spoke Quileute, Cowlitz, and Chinook languages.

 Economic development

 The Quinault Indian Nation owns Quinault Pride Seafood, Land, and Timber Enterprises, and the Mercantile in Taholah, Washington.
 They run their own internal facilities and in the 21st century are the largest employer in Grays Harbor County.

 They also own and operate the Quinault Beach Resort and Casino, a new enterprise started in the late 20th century; Emily's Ocean Front Restaurant, Sidewalk Bistro and Deli, coffee bar, and Fireplace Nook; and Qmart 1 in Oyehut, near Ocean Shores, Washington.
 They also own Qmart 2 in Aberdeen.

 Since 2009, the casino has been the site of the annual Hog Wild Rally, one of the largest motorcycle rallies in the Pacific Northwest.

 In June 2018, $25 million in renovations and expansion to the Quinault Beach Resort and Casino were completed.
 This project included remodeling of 159 resort rooms, additional gaming area, a new feature bar, kitchen facilities and a tribal themed buffet restaurant.